alextanhongpin/koa-openid-server/README.md

 # OAuth Server example using Koa and KoaRouter
+##WORK IN PROGRESS

 ## Introduction

 I wrote this architecture for a REST api service, before moving on with `graphql` and `falcor`.
-This includes answers to questions that I once asked myself like:
+This includes answers to questions that I once asked myself :openmouth: like:

 - How do I architecture a koajs app?
 - How do I setup babel for ES7?